ozeppo/StreamGenius/README.md

 ## Installation Guide

-To set up the AI Music Player on your own server, follow these steps:
+To set up the StreamGenius on your own server, follow these steps:

 ### Prerequisites